ohmybrew/ohmybrew.github.io/_posts/2016-02-20-extending-a-rails-engine.markdown

 This will now prepend our new route to the engine and map `/guts/types/explode` to our decorator action.

 Lastly, create a view in `app/views/guts/types/` called `explode.html.erb` with whatever you wish to display!
-This is the basics on extending a controller.
+This is the basics of extending a controller.

 ## Models